 Birone is a name that was carried to England in the great wave of migration from Normandy following the Norman Conquest of 1066.
-The Birone family lived in Lancashire.
-The name, however, does not derive from that location, but is a reference to Beuron in Normandy, where the family lived prior to coming to England with the Norman invasion.
+The Birone family lived in Lancashire, Nottinghamshire and Yorkshire.
+As a Norman name, they claim descent from Beuron, near Mantes, Normandy, where the family lived prior to coming to England with the Norman invasion.

 Early Origins of the Birone family

 The surname Birone was first found in Yorkshire where "the poet's ancestors were of unquestioned Norman origin.
 Ernisius (Erneis) de Burun held 32 lordships in Yorkshire, and Ralph de Burun, 13 in Nottinghamshire and Derbyshire, at the compilation of Domesday [Book]."

 At about the same time, "Ralph de Biron held a barony in Notts and Derby, and had his castle in the latter county.
 How they were related to each other is not positively known, but they were probably brothers ; and it is from Ralph that the Barons Byron descend.
 His posterity remained seated at Horestan Castle for three generations, till Robert de Biron married the heiress of Clayton, and they removed (moved) into Lancashire."

 "The Byrons belong to a very ancient and distinguished family of Nottingham, ennobled by James I.; and, as we also learn from Deering, Sir John Byron was constable of Nottingham castle in the reign of Henry VIII.
 Byron is still a Nottingham name."